 Intrinsic Sustainability and Moral

-If we keep that in mind and take a look outside and into our reward systems at work and start to analyze the behaviors in the business world we might start to think.
-It looks to me that major areas of our economy are designed by this pattern.
-Rewards, for instance, are the pay, status, respect, influence or power.
-Punishments are sanctions, dismissal, demotion, humiliation and others.
-And if it is true, that the majority of this system is executed by the laws of the lowest moral stages, then I strongly suspect this to be one considerable reason that prevents us as a group from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.
+Let’s take a look at the behaviors in the business world.
+It seems that major areas of our economy are designed by this pattern.
+Rewards, for instance, are payment, status, respect, influence or power.
+Punishments can be sanctions, dismissal, demotion, humiliation and others.
+And if it is true that the majority of this system is executed by the laws of the lowest moral stages, then this can be suspected to be one reason that prevents us as a collective from reaching higher moral stages of more universal ethics that could allow us to incorporate behaviors of a more sustainable nature intrinsically.

 It requires an Inner Frame

-In my opinion and in consideration of the theories of Kohlberg and Deci/Ryan a set of rules and obligations that is administered extrinsically is not enough to fulfill the requirements that the concept of sustainability demands on a global and long-term basis.
+In consideration of the theories of Kohlberg and Deci/Ryan a set of rules and obligations that is administered extrinsically is not enough to fulfill the requirements that the concept of sustainability demands on a global and long-term basis.
 It needs an intrinsic set of rules that is transferred into every single action and decision of an individual.
 Sustainability as intrinsic premise of action.
 What group of individuals in our society need to have such an inner frame?
 At least the ones that make the decisions with the biggest impact.
-The people that represent the top of our power hierarchies.
-The managers and owners of the companies, political leaders, or in short: the ones with the greatest responsibility.
+The people that represent the top of our power hierarchies, like managers and owners of companies, political leaders, or in short: the ones with the greatest responsibility.

 How to develop such an inner frame?
 The individual has to learn to reflect on its intrinsic value base.
 Abraham H. Maslow, for instance, defines a fundamental value base that can’t be reduced to any deeper reference level.
 In contrast to this approach, companies are run differently.
 Quite common are the three levels of decision making: strategy, tactics and operative.
 In top down manner the leadership level sets the strategy and with it the main course on a long-term basis, referring to global trends, economic cycles, legislative initiative etc. The tactical level is represented by the middle management to ensure that the strategy gets translated into short- and mid-term directives for the operative level to deal with immediate processes.
 Every link of the chain seems to be focused on an exterior reference point.